BioCompute-Research-Lab/.github/cost_reduction_philosophy/README.md

 # BioCompute Research Lab
 ## Cost-Reduction Processes Across the Six Research Paths

-&gt; **Research objective:** Identify where and how BioCompute Research Lab can systematically reduce the cost of biological computing research without assuming that biological substrates are already cheaper than conventional silicon.
+**Research objective:** Identify where and how BioCompute Research Lab can systematically reduce the cost of biological computing research without assuming that biological substrates are already cheaper than conventional silicon.

 ---